Table of Contents

 Without a clear and legally binding list of requirements, web admins have used WCAG as a de facto set of guidelines.
 However, meeting these requirements is advisable since past DOJ cases related to web accessibility show that WCAG is the dominant factor in rulings, with WCAG 2.0 AA being the minimum standard.

-Yet, to futureproof your website, it’s recommended to go beyond and attempt to reach WCAG 2.1 AA.
+Yet, to futureproof your website, it’s recommended to go beyond and attempt to reach WCAG 2.1 AA or even WCAG 2.2 compliance.
 The significant difference between version 2.1 and its predecessor is the focus on mobile devices.
 Internet use on mobile devices is increasingly widespread, so there’s a good chance it will be mandated as law soon.

 So why haven’t these guidelines been enshrined in law if they’re so widely adopted?
 The DOJ was allegedly close to adopting WCAG as the official standard.
 And many predicted President Biden’s administration would take a more aggressive approach to enforcing the ADA.
 Still, it has not done so as of mid-2021.

 What remains clear is that the internet is an important place that requires public accommodation to create a fair playing field for all individuals, regardless of ability.
-Until Congress acts to clarify the ADA, courts and regulators will likely continue to cite the WCAG as the “gold standard” for ADA compliance.
+Until Congress clarifies the ADA, the WCAG will remain the international benchmark for ADA compliance.
 Those who don’t abide by the standard may face repercussions.

 Will I Get Sued for Not Being ADA Compatible?